Using Version Control in Studio Pro

 If there is already a Team Server-enabled app, you can be invited to join it (see Team).

-Once you are a team member, providing you have been given a role with sufficient rights, you can work on the app by doing the following:
+Once you are a team member, provided that you have been given a role with sufficient rights, you can work on the app by doing the following:

 1. Choose Open App in Studio Pro.